 What Does Window Tinting Cost?

-The average cost for our Ceramic window film installation (Nationwide Lifetime Warranty QDP-Ceramic Charcoal) on all side windows and rear windshield is $299-$547, depending on how many windows, their size, and difficulty of install.
-For comparison our Standard film (Nationwide Lifetime Warranty QDP Charcoal) cost $179-$337, and High Performance cost $249-$442.
-But through the lifetime of the vehicle and your ownership of it Ceramic film will offer 1.5-2× the heat reduction our Standard and High Performance films do plus the added bonus of 76% Infrared Radiation Rejection, cutting the heat radiation you feel burning you by over half.
+The average cost for our Super Ceramic window film installation (PRIME XR Plus) on all side windows and rear windshield is from $499+ depending on how many windows, their size, and difficulty of install.
+For comparison our Standard film (PRIME CS) cost from $299+ and Entry Ceramic (PRIME XR) cost from $399+.
+Through the lifetime of the vehicle and your ownership of it, Super Ceramic film will offer 1.5-2× the heat reduction our Standard and Entry Ceramic films do plus the added bonus of 98% Infrared Radiation Rejection, cutting the heat radiation you feel burning you by over half.

 What Is So Difficult About Installing Window Film?

 Window tinting has its fair share of difficult windows to cut, cramped rear decks to install rear windshields, big windows, hidden electronics that have the potential to get wet and damaged, and much more.